Kristen Wong, Licensed Mental Health Counselor, offering online therapy and clinical supervision in Washington State

 EDUCATION & EXPERIENCE

-Before starting my private practice, I served as the Director of Counseling at a high school for teens with complex emotional and life challenges.
-I worked closely with students and families navigating anxiety, trauma, identity, sobriety, self-harm, and high-stress situations during moments that felt overwhelming or uncertain.
+Before starting my private practice, I served as Director of Counseling at a high school supporting teens with complex emotional and life challenges.

 I hold a B.A. in Psychology from the University of Washington (1998) and M.A. in Counseling from Western Seminary (2002).